Creature Comforts Brewing Co.

-Creature Comforts Brewing Co. is an American craft brewery founded in April 2014 by David Stein, Adam Beauchamp, Derek Imes, and Chris Herron in Athens, Georgia.
+Creature Comforts Brewing Co. is an American craft brewery founded in April 2014 by David Stein, Adam Beauchamp, Katie Beauchamp, Derek Imes, Blake Tyers, and Chris Herron in Athens, Georgia.
 They have become popular for their core beer brands—most notably their Tropicália IPA—as well as a variety of seasonal and specialty releases.

 History

 The brewery has a taproom located in a former Chevrolet dealership turned tire shop.
 The 13,000-foot warehouse is located in the city's downtown and is a central location for pedestrians.
 When the brewery moved in, an open floor plan was created and renovations were needed to the building.
 Memorabilia, including the large outdoor signage and another sign advertising Michelin tires, still remain.
 Keeping the integrity of the building's character while renovating it into a brewery earned the founders a preservation award from the Athens Heritage Foundation in 2014.

 In 2018, Creature Comforts expanded their production into a second building in the Southern Mill historic complex.
 The additional location was an investment of $11 million.
 This 40,000-square-foot building is just north of downtown Athens and added 50,000 barrels to meet growing demand for their beer.
 The new facility and equipment is estimated to have doubled the brewery's ability to produce its popular Tropicalia IPA.

 In 2020, it was announced that Creature Comforts would expand into California by opening a taproom and production facility in Downtown Los Angeles.
 This was expected to open by summer of 2021.

 The brewery has made several expansions throughout the southeast, including Tennessee and South Carolina.

 In 2021, they entered South Carolina Charleston, South Carolina and Hilton Head, South Carolina markets.
 The following year, the company announced its intentions to expand its distribution to Columbia, South Carolina.
 The brewery also announced plans to expand distribution to Greenville, South Carolina in the fall of 2022.

 In July 2022, the brewery expanded to Tennessee via Nashville.